 What is SURFIT kids?

-SURFIT camps are weeklong day camps, from 9-12:30pm that will transform local children into skilled water athletes.
+SURFIT summer camps are weeklong Mon. to Fri. day camps, from 9-12:30pm that will transform your children into skilled water athletes (register here).
 SURFIT focuses on fitness and uses watersports to make it more fun and inviting to everyone.
 SURFIT incorporates the stand-up paddleboard, surfing, ocean swimming, ocean safety and marine biology into the lesson every day.
 Classes are led by certified lifeguards and have a low teacher to student ratio (1:8).

 Is it the right fit for my child?